HackSocNotts/hacksocnotts.github.io/src/_events/hacktoberfest-2018/description.md

 Hacktoberfest — brought to you by DigitalOcean in partnership with GitHub and Twilio — is a month-long celebration of open source software.
 Maintainers are invited to guide would-be contributors towards issues that will help move the project forward, and contributors get the opportunity to give back to both projects they like, and ones they've just discovered.
 No contribution is too small—bug fixes and documentation updates are valid ways of participating.

 Can't make it to this event?
 Hacktoberfest is virtual and open to participants from around the globe.
-(Sign up to participate today)[https://hacktoberfest.digitalocean.com/].
+[Sign up to participate today](https://hacktoberfest.digitalocean.com/).

 ## Rules and Prizes